aumpierre-unb/InternalFluidFlow.jl/README.md

 f2Re computes the Reynolds number Re given the Darcy friction factor f and the relative roughness eps (default eps = 0) for both laminar and turbulent regime, if possible.

+By default, pipe is assumed to be smooth, eps = 0.
+Relative roughness eps is reset to eps = 0.05, if eps > 0.05.

+If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

+If parameter isturb = true is given and both laminar and turbulent regimes are possible, then f2Re returns the number of Reynolds for turbulent regime alone.

 **Syntax:**

 ```julia
 f2Re(f::Number,eps::Number=0,fig::Bool=false,isturb::Bool=false)
 ```

-If eps > 0.05, relative roughness is reset to eps = 0.05.

-If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

-If parameter isturb = true is given and both laminar and turbulent regimes are possible, then `f2Re` returns the number of Reynolds for turbulent regime alone.

-If parameter fig = true is given, a schematic Moody diagram is plotted as a graphical representation of the solution.

 **Examples:**